TurkServer/docs/_pages/intro.md

 Since the 1950s, social scientists of all disciplines have been studying people in "behavioral labs" at universities.
-These labs typically involve cramming a group of people into a room for an hour orS so and asking them to do something:
+These labs typically involve cramming a group of people into a room for an hour or so and asking them to do something:

 ![old labs](img/intro/old-lab.png)